saint-hilaire/lampsible/README.md

 * Ubuntu 22: PHP 8.1
 * Ubuntu 20: PHP 7.4

-A future version of Lampsible will improve this.
-The default will be the newest version of PHP, but if Lampsible detects that you are trying to install an unsupported PHP version on your remote Ubuntu server, Lampsible will warn you, and offer to overwrite the value with a value that's supported.
+A future version of Lampsible will improve this, so you won't have to worry about Ubuntu and PHP versions.
-That way, you won't have to worry about PHP versions altogether.

 However, for now, you do have to be mindful of the Ubuntu version, and specify the correct PHP version.

 Of course, you can also add support for other PHP versions on your remote server by manually configuring the APT repository.